Legolas2215/upgraded-social-carnival/README.md

 ## Features
 The app includes the following features:

-1.User authentication and authorization
+1.User authentication and authorization <br />
-2.Ability to create, edit, and delete posts
+2.Ability to create, edit, and delete posts <br />
-3.Ability to like and comment on posts
+3.Ability to like and comment on posts <br />
-4.Ability to follow and unfollow users
+4.Ability to follow and unfollow users <br />
-5.Newsfeed that displays posts from followed users 6.User profile that displays user information and their posts
+5.Newsfeed that displays posts from followed users <br />
+6.User profile that displays user information and their posts <br />

 ## Technologies
 The app is built with the following technologies:
-1.React: A JavaScript library for building user interfaces 2.Node.js: A JavaScript runtime for building server-side applications 3.Express: A Node.js framework for building web applications 4.MongoDB: A document-oriented NoSQL database 5.Mongoose: A MongoDB object modeling tool for Node.js 6.JWT: A standard for securely transmitting information between parties 7.Axios: A promise-based HTTP client for making API requests
+1.React: A JavaScript library for building user interfaces <br />
+2.Node.js: A JavaScript runtime for building server-side applications <br />
+3.Express: A Node.js framework for building web applications <br />
+4.MongoDB: A document-oriented NoSQL database <br />
+5.Mongoose: A MongoDB object modeling tool for Node.js <br />
+6.JWT: A standard for securely transmitting information between parties <br />
+7.Axios: A promise-based HTTP client for making API requests <br />

 ## Contributing

-1.Fork the repository
+1.Fork the repository <br />
-2.Create a new branch: `git checkout -b <branch-name>` 3.Make your changes and commit them: `git commit -m '<commit-message>'` 4.Push to the branch: `git push origin <branch-name>` 5.Create a pull request
+2.Create a new branch: `git checkout -b <branch-name>` <br />
+3.Make your changes and commit them: `git commit -m '<commit-message>'` <br />
+4.Push to the branch: `git push origin <branch-name>` <br />
+5.Create a pull request